bastibe/SoundCard/README.rst

 * Windows/WASAPI currently records garbage if you record only a single channel.
   The reason for this is yet unknown.
 Multi-channel and channel maps work, though.
-* Windows/WASAPI silently ignores the blocksize.
-Apparently, it only supports variable block sizes in exclusive mode, which is not yet supported.
+* Windows/WASAPI silently ignores the blocksize in some cases.
+Apparently, it only supports variable block sizes in exclusive mode.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.